morphismtech/distributors/blog.md

   ("start", start) : toList rules
 ```

-Putting together the regular expression grammar `regexGrammar` with the grammar generator `genGrammar` and the printer generator `genShowS`, we can even print  a self-contained Backus-Naur form grammar extended by regular expressions (regexBNF) -- of regular expressions.
+Putting together the regular expression grammar `regexGrammar` with the grammar generator `genGrammar` and the printer generator `genShowS`, we can even print  a self-defining Backus-Naur form grammar extended by regular expressions (regexBNF) -- of regular expressions.

 ```
 >>> printGrammar regexGrammar